golemfoundation/wildland-client/plugins/googledrive/README.md

 ![OAuth Client ID](./assets/9.png)

-11. In final screen, Google will show your Client ID and give an option to download application credentials as in JSON format, this is what we are looking for.
-Press `DOWNLOAD` to have it.
-We don’t need Client ID itself.
+11. On the final screen, Google will show your Client ID and give an option to download application credentials in JSON format - this is what we are looking for.
+Press `DOWNLOAD` to download the credentials; we don’t need Client ID itself.

 ![Download application credentials](./assets/10.png)